jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/exclusions.md

 that you haven't deleted,
 etc.,
 the circumstances are varied.
-The ASM gives you a way to do this, however, remember that any files or folders excluded by the gitignore
+The ARM gives you a way to do this, however, remember that any files or folders excluded by the gitignore